 The third component, chart patterns, can be used to help confirm a trade or maybe reveal a potential reversal you may not see coming.
 There are three classifications of chart patterns: Continuation patterns, reversal patterns, and consolidation patterns.
 Each of these patterns can help anticipate the future move.

-Finally the last piece is indicators.
-Indicators should be used to either a) confirm what the first 4 steps of analysis already told you, or b) alert you to something you did not see.
-Most of the time indicators will simply confirm what you already expected in the trade.
+Finally, the last piece is indicators.
+Indicators should be used to either a) confirm what the first four steps of analysis already told you, or b) alert you to something you did not see.
+Most of the time indicators will confirm what you already expected in the trade.

-But much like the temperature gauge in your car, some times an indicator will warn you to "something going on under the hood" that you simply didn't see.
+But much like the temperature gauge in your car, sometimes an indicator will warn you to "something going on under the hood" that you didn't see.
 They are the final piece of confirmation.

 It's impossible to make all trades for a profit, but professional traders know that they can put the odds on their side.
 By first understanding the odds and then doing a good analysis process to confirm the most likely trades, professional traders can beat the market over time.
 Here's the best part.

 Professional traders are just like you - they are just people.
 The big difference is they have spent more time honing their craft and refining their "game."
 If you are willing to hone your skills and refine your game, you too can beat the market and trade for cash.

 The Ultimate Trading Formula Course ($197 Value): a simple 3-step process for making consistent money in the stock market.
 This course will get you up and running quickly.
 You'll create a solid foundation for repeatable success with your trades.